 Generic name: erythromycin topical

 Note: This document contains side effect information about erythromycin topical.
 Some of the dosage forms listed on this page may not apply to the brand name Ery-Sol.

 Applies to erythromycin topical: topical gel/jelly, topical pad, topical powder, topical solution.

-In addition to its needed effects, some unwanted effects may be caused by erythromycin topical (the active ingredient contained in Ery-Sol).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, erythromycin topical (the active ingredient contained in Ery-Sol) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.